christianalfoni/impact/docs/01_tutorial.md

     return todos
 }

-// Use "globalContext" to compose together stores and related logic into a single
+// Use "context" to compose together stores and related logic into a single
-// global context to be consumed by any components const useAppStore = globalContext(() => {
+// context which can be provided at the top of your application const useAppStore = context(() => {
     const api = new Api()
     const notifications = useNotifications()
     const todos = useTodos(notifications, api)